Category: Analytics

 On a recent trip to Cuba, we enjoyed a very laidback lifestyle and many expeditions.
 But afterwards with my data head back on, it also struck me that with so many amazing classic cars around…

-GBâs Olympic formula: is medal success the ârightâ goal for UK Sport investment?
+GB’s Olympic formula: is medal success the ‘right’ goal for UK Sport investment?

-Rio 2016 has seen Britainâs best medal haul in over a century: second in the world with 67 medals.
-Whilst the more cynical might attribute some of its success to the decline of other nations, it is generally acknowledged that UK Sportâs system of investment lies behind GBâs success.
-But is the magnificent medal haul the intended aim of these public funds?
-Currently sports such as basketball (one of the most popular sports amongst young people in the UK) receive no funding, whilst high-performing sports continue on a self-perpetuating virtuous cycle of more funding and even better performance.
+Rio 2016 has seen Britain’s best medal haul in over a century: second in the world with 67 medals.
+Whilst the more cynical might attribute some of its success to the decline of other nations, it is generally acknowledged that UK Sport’s system of investment lies behind GB’s success.
+But…

 Visualisation in Business – Part 1

-So far most of my blogs have been on âjust for funâ applications, largely because I canât go into specifics on business applications due to their confidentiality.
-But itâs the business world thatâs really driving acceleration in the field, so I will try to redress the balance here in describing (in suitably broad terms) how visualisation is helping businesses make better decisions.
-This is the first in a 3-part special to illustrate the topic: Part 1 “What is visualisation?”; Part 2 “How is visualisation used in real life to improve business decisions?”; and Part 3 “What new types of chart are there to tell my data’s story?”
+So far most of my blogs have been on “just for fun” applications, largely because I can’t go into specifics on business applications due to their confidentiality.
+But it’s the business world that’s really driving acceleration in the field, so I will try to redress the balance here in describing (in suitably broad terms)…

 London transport’s overcrowding: what’s causing it & can we solve it with data?

-Londonâs transport overcrowding has become so pervasive that it has been cited as Londonâs #2 biggest issue – after the housing crisis, of course, but the two are heavily inter-related.
-It factored into every mayoral candidateâs manifesto in a big way, and impacts on each of us who calls this sprawling city home or travels through it.
+As featured in CapGemini Business Analytics Blog London’s transport overcrowding has become so pervasive that it has been cited as London’s #2 biggest issue – after the housing crisis, of course, but the two are heavily inter-related.
+It factored into every mayoral candidate’s manifesto in a big way, and impacts on…